 Are one of the more popular designs as they can be fully submerged in the water.
 They usually come in the form of a long slender tube that can be suctioned to the sides of the fish tank.

-Are basically a flexible cable that contains a heat source.
-They are buried underneath the gravel on the bottom of the fish tank.
-Substrate heaters are not particularly popular because they are mainly used for plant aquariums.
+Are a flexible cable that contains a heat source.
+They are buried underneath the gravel on the bottom of the fish tank. substrate heaters are not particularly popular because they are mainly used for plant aquariums.

-For the purpose of this article, we will mainly be focusing on immersible and submersible heaters as they are the most popular.
+For this article, we will mainly be focusing on immersible and submersible heaters as they are the most popular.